wix-incubator/pro-gallery/README.md

 # Demos
 To see how to use the layouter, check out the [Demos](/demos) page.
-(all demos are plain js, but you need to import the library)
+(all demos are plain js, but you need to import the library) You can also clone the repo and move to the *demos* branch, run `npm install` and `npm start` to see it in action